 KIDS JUNIOR 65cc and up.
 Kids who have racing experience.
-16 Red on Will be limited to 19"-16" tires, No full size bikes White with a allowed in this class.
-"J" KIDS BEGINNER First time clutch users and first times racers.
-16 Red on Manual clutch bike must be used.
-Will be White with a limited to 19"-16" tires, No full size bikes "B" allowed in this class.
-PEEWEE Maximum 50cc 2-stroke and 100cc 4-stroke, 12 Red on EXPERT automatic clutch minibikes.
-White with an "E" PEEWEE Some riding experience, max 50cc 2T/ 110cc 4T 12 Red on INTERMEDIATE automatic clutch mini bikes White with a "I" PEEWEE New racers with limited riding skill set 10" wheel 12 Red on BEGINNER size restriction.
-They will race on a separate White with a course appropriate for learning and bike size "B"
+Will be limited to 19"-16" tires, No full size bikes allowed in this class.
+16 Red on White with a "J" KIDS BEGINNER First time clutch users and first times racers.
+Manual clutch bike must be used.
+Will be limited to 19"-16" tires, No full size bikes allowed in this class.
+16 Red on White with a "B" PEEWEE EXPERT Advanced skill set with racing experience.
+Maximum 50cc 2-stroke and 110cc 4-stroke, automatic clutch minibikes.
+12 Red on White with an "E" PEEWEE INTERMEDIATE Some riding experience, max 50cc 2T/ 110cc 4T automatic clutch mini bikes 12 Red on White with a "I" PEEWEE BEGINNER New racers with limited riding skill set 10" wheel size restriction .
+They will race on a separate course appropriate for learning and bike size 12 Red on White with a "B"

-- 2.1 If you are 17 years of age on January 1st at the beginning of the race season, you are no longer eligible to participate in the Kids classes.
-Kids Expert riders that also meet the requirements of an adult class may race in both classes (subject to the race schedule, which will not be rearranged to accommodate dual class riders).
-Advancement points will be accumulated for these riders that enter an adult class.
-Once advanced the rider is no longer eligible for the kids classes. - 2.1.1 Pee Wee and Kids classes are mainly based on skill level, the discretion of the parent or guardian, and the competition committee.
+- 2.1 If you are 17 years of age on January 1st, you are no longer eligible to participate in the Kids classes.
+Only Kids Expert riders that also meet the requirements of the adult junior class may race in both classes (subject to the race schedule, which will not be rearranged to accommodate dual class riders).
+Advancement points will be accumulated for these riders that enter the adult class.
+Once advanced from the adult junior class the rider is no longer eligible for the kids classes. - 2.1.1 Pee Wee and Kids classes are mainly based on skill level, the discretion of the parent or guardian, and the competition committee.
 The series winners in the Pee Wee and Kids classes will automatically advance to the next class, subject to any class rules (i.e. age restrictions).